WPSurfer.com

 Cause legit companies are being transparent and show you who they are.

-Besides them, the only real user agents you will be able to spot are the ones who are not smart enough to change their user agent.
+Besides that, the only real user agents you will be able to spot are the ones who are not smart enough to change their user agent.

 Do I Block Countries?